SitNis/BitMaster/README.md

 Run 'bundle exec rspec gilded_rose_spec.rb' for tests

-# How to configure application
+# How to configure and run application

 Go to 'texttext_fixture.rb' and change 'days' variable